inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

 invenio-cli install
 ```

-!!! warning "A note on virtual environments and possible data loss*
+!!! warning "A note on virtual environments and possible data loss"

     In previous upgrade notes (e.g., from InvenioRDM v12 to v13),
     creation of a new virtual environment was mentioned as an option